Swiss to further relax COVID-19 restrictions from next week

 "Firstly, thanks to the weather, we can go outside more.
 Secondly a large part of the most vulnerable people are already vaccinated.
 We think taking the risk is justifiable."

-The government wanted to find an orderly way out of the crisis, Berset said, with many people reaching their limits after 14 months of restrictions.
+The government wanted to find an orderly way out of the crisis, Berset said, with many people reaching the limits after 14 months of restrictions.

 The numbers of cases have continued to steadily rise in Switzerland.
 On Wednesday the number of cases increased by 2,601, taking the total infections to 627,968.
 The death toll rose by 14 to 9,844.